Sigiriya Rock Fortress Sri Lanka

 Many of these writings, attributed largely to the period 7th to 11th centuries AC, have been published in a major work by Prof. Paranawithana where he concludes that they are expressions in verse, some of a high poetic order, and they constitute the earliest extant examples of Sinhalese verse.
 The hundreds of graffiti have been written by the same method of incising the letters on the plaster of the wall, very probably with a metal stylus that would have been a common possession of the ancient Sinhalese just as a fountain pen or pencil is carried by a modern educated person.

 The verses composed by these early writers are eloquent of their impressions of the magnificent and delightful sights at Sigiriya.
 Many visitors had written their names and station in life and they are seen to have been persons belonging to various strata of society and hailing from different parts of the country; some had even visited the Rock from India.
 The verses thus do not exhibit a uniform literary quality.
-There is, however, no doubt that many of the visitors were acquainted with some degree with poetic literature and assayed to distinguish, from among graffiti left by other visitors, the good verse from bad.
-The refined sensibility indicated by the thought and language in most of the verses speak highly of the education and culture of the ancient Sinhalese citizen.
+There is, however, no doubt that many of the visitors were acquainted with some degree with poetic literature and assayed to distinguish, from among graffiti left by other visitors, the good verse from the bad.
+The refined sensibility indicated by the thought and language in most of the verses speaks highly of the education and culture of the ancient Sinhalese citizen.

 Some Colorful phrases of Sigiriya Graffiti